Fees

 - There are no disputes between beneficiaries on division of assets.
 If a dispute arises it is likely to lead to an increase in costs

-- plus £1.50 per additional copy of the grant you request
+- Plus £1.50 per additional sealed copy of the grant you request

 The total fee for this service is between £1055 and £1295 plus £1.50 per additional copy of the grant you request.